 NIRCC's original Congestion Management Process Work Plan was completed in May 1995 and adopted by the Urban Transportation Advisory Board at its June 6, 1995 meeting.
 The work plan was submitted to the Indiana Department of Transportation, and an updated work plan was submitted at the conclusion of Fiscal Year 1996 and adopted in Fiscal Year 1997.
-The Fiscal Year 2022 CMP continues to utilize the work plan elements listed above to ensure all federal requirements are met.
+The Fiscal Year 2023 CMP continues to utilize the work plan elements listed above to ensure all federal requirements are met.
+Staff worked on updating the CMP in FY 2023 with completion anticipated for FY 2024.